-As specified in requests A.1, B.1 and C.1, the data on short-term toxicity to Daphnia and to fish and the data on long-term toxicity to Daphnia are not compliant.
+As specified in requests A.1, A.2, B.1 and C.1, the data on algae growth inhibition, short-term toxicity to Daphnia and to fish and the data on long-term toxicity to Daphnia are not compliant.
 Hence, your dossier currently does not include adequate information to characterise the hazardous property of the Substance to aquatic organisms.